Skip to navigation Skip to content

 For individuals

-• understand the areas of activity, core knowledge and professional values that are important for Deakin staff
+• understand the professional values, core knowledge and areas of activity that are important for Deakin staff;

 • use as a starting point for conversations about professional learning and career development as part of your DeakinAchieve

-• identify areas of practice that you can use as evidence in applications for recognition and reward such as promotion, awards and HE Fellowships.
+• identify practice that you can use as evidence in applications for recognition and reward such as promotion, awards and HE Fellowships.

 For leaders in learning and teaching